Eagle of Saint John

-The Eagle of Saint John (Águila de San Juan) is a heraldic eagle associated mostly with the Catholic Monarchs which was later prominently used during Francoist Spain (1939–77) and the Spanish transition to democracy (1977–81).
+The Eagle of Saint John (Águila de San Juan) is a heraldic eagle associated mostly with the Catholic Monarchs which was later used during Francoist Spain (1938–1977) and the Spanish transition to democracy (1977–1981).
 It is sable with an or halo and feet of gules.

+Symbol of John the Evangelist

 John the Evangelist, the author of the fourth gospel account, is symbolized by an eagle, often with a halo, an animal may have originally been seen as the king of the birds.
 The eagle is a figure of the sky, and believed by Christian scholars to be able to look straight into the sun.

+It appears with other three beings as the tetramorph, interpreted in Christianity as symbols of the evangelists.

+The four beings appear as the living creatures in the Bible.

+Use by Isabella I of Castile

 The better known heraldic use of the Eagle of St. John has been the single supporter chose by Queen Isabella of Castile in her armorial achievement used as heiress and later integrated into the heraldry of the Catholic Monarchs.
 This election alludes to the queen's great devotion to the evangelist that predated her accession to the throne.
 There is a magnificent tapestry with the armorial achievement of the Catholic Monarchs in the Throne Room of the Alcazar of Segovia.